All Products

 4. View the monitoring data of the instance in the ECS console.

-For more information, see View the monitoring information of an ECS instance.
+For more information, see View Instance Monitoring Information.

-5. Run the following command to check whether the number of TCP connections that are established to port 80 on the instance exceeds the upper limit:
+5. Run the following command to check if the number of TCP connections to port 80 on the instance exceeds the upper limit.

 netstat -anp |grep 80 |grep tcp